Squarespace/less-compiler/roadmap/core.md

     color: solid 1px black !important;

+Detect recursive imports and raise a syntax error.

 Reorganize the stream to be hierarchical.
 Parsing continues until an import statement is encountered.
 If it has a non-interpolated path, push the current